 Here the best thing to do is to test out different landing pages to find the one that is more relevant to both your keywords and your ads.
 Try to find a page that includes some of the keywords on your ad group or some of the features you’ve highlighted in the ad.

 By changing your ads to lead to a better landing page, you will be able to increase relevancy and therefore improve the Quality Score for the keywords in the ad group, thus lowering average CPC.

 Create Tightly Related Ad Groups

-Google is all about relevancy, therefore creating tightly themed lists of keywords and ad groups is usually one of the best practices recommended to set up a campaign and achieve a good Quality Score.
+Google is all about relevancy; therefore, creating tightly themed lists of keywords and ad groups is usually one of the best practices recommended to set up a campaign and achieve a good Quality Score.

 Based on your business and your webpage setup, you should structure your keywords and ad groups by different categories of products and services you provide and want to promote online.

-Here you could create separate ad groups for each type of computer lines you sell on your website.
+Here you could create separate ad groups for each type of computer line you sell on your website.
 Create very relevant keywords and select the best possible landing page available for each ad group on your website.

 For example, if you have a tablet ad group, you will have to create a very relevant keyword list and a highly relevant text ad highlighting special product features and mentioning any promotions you currently have.